UA-AI-Project/lecture-5/research-plan.md

 # Research Plan - [NAME]

-The goal of this assignment is to create a first version of the research plan that you will execute for your Artificial Intelligence Project.
+The goal of this assignment is to create a first version of the research plan that you will execute for your Artificial Intelligence Project, which you will continue to iterate on and refine.
 To do so, you will fill out this MarkDown (md) file.

 Your task is to fill out all the sections that have a [TODO] tag, following the instructions provided to guide you through each step.